 Recording Meetings: Etiquette and Best Practices

-These unwritten rules, also known as etiquette, should also be followed when recording meetings:
+These unwritten rules should also be followed when recording meetings:

 - Get everyone’s consent.
 By getting everyone’s consent, not only are you following the law, but you’re also making the other participants aware that they will be on camera.
 Extend the same courtesy to others that you would expect to receive yourself.